-If you're interested in studying at Reading in September 2020, but have you not yet applied, you may have questions about how we're processing applications and ways you can engage with us before applying.
+If you're interested in studying at Reading, but you have not yet applied, you may have questions about how we're processing applications and ways you can engage with us before applying.
 We've compiled answers specifically for you on this page.

-We'd also encourage you to read through our post-application information page, where we've compiled answers to the most frequently asked questions from our applicants and offer holders about next steps in the application process.
+We'd also encourage you to read through our post application FAQ page, where we've compiled answers to the most frequently asked questions from our applicants and offer holders about next steps in the application process.

 - What will happen to my application once I've submitted it?

-- How long will it take for you to make a decision on my application?
+- How long will it take to make a decision on my application?

 - What are the deadlines for applications?

-- Will halls of residences be open if I want to live on campus in September?
+- Will halls of residence be open if I want to live on campus?

-Your application is important to us and our staff are well equipped to work remotely, so we do not anticipate any significant disruption in assessing your application.
-However, please bear with us if considering your application takes slightly longer.
+Your application is important to us and our staff are well equipped to work remotely under the UK's current stay at home guidance, so we do not anticipate any disruption in assessing your application.
 You can follow progress in considering your application on Me@Reading Applicant.

-Currently, we're not experiencing delays on applications, so we are working to our normal application assessment timeframes.
-For undergraduate and master's programmes, this is typically less than three weeks.
+We are working to our normal application assessment timeframes, which means you will typically hear from us within two to four weeks.
 PhD applications take longer because we involve your future PhD supervisor in the assessment process.
 You can follow progress on your application assessment on Me@Reading Applicant.

-For postgraduate applications, we don't have a final deadline to submit applications.
+For postgraduate applications, apart from our MSc Speech and Language Therapy, we don't have a final deadline to submit applications.
 However, we encourage you to submit your application as soon as possible so that we are able to make a decision on your application before the start of term.
-This is especially important for international or overseas students who require a visa to study in the UK.
+This is especially important for international students who require a visa to study in the UK.
 You can read more about applying for a UK student visa on the UK Visa and Immigration website.

 You will only be eligible to apply for accommodation after you receive an offer to study with us.